Frequently Asked Questions

 Is there a limit to how long I may access courses that I have enrolled in?

 There is no time limit to your access to the courses once you are enrolled!
 Your access will continue even after completing the courses and claiming CME credit.
-And…you will have an option to enroll in future updated editions of Pulmonary and Sleep Academy at a significant discount and will have to be eligible for additional CME credit in subsequent years.

 Do you offer CME?